karatelabs/karate-addons/karate-grpc/README.md

 ## Setup
 You need a Maven or Gradle project.
 Please use the latest available version.
 The dependency info can be found here: https://central.sonatype.com/artifact/io.karatelabs/karate-grpc

+### Fat JAR
+For teams that don't want to use Maven, you can download a "[standalone](https://github.com/karatelabs/karate/wiki/Get-Started:-Other-Runtime-Options)" JAR file that includes all dependencies (karate-core and karate-grpc) from the [releases](https://github.com/karatelabs/karate-addons/releases).
+Note that the `classpath:` prefix may not work so you should use [`file:`](https://github.com/karatelabs/karate#path-prefixes) instead for pointing to *.proto files.

 The `karate.lic` file you receive should be placed in a `.karate` folder in your project root.
 You can also change the default path where the license is expected - by setting a `KARATE_LICENSE_PATH` environment property.

 ## Sample Project